eugenius1/eugenius1.github.io/projects/instagram-lists/index.md

 getLists()
 {% endraw %}
 {% endhighlight %}
-      When done, the result that will be automatically copied.
+      When you get a "Done" message at the bottom of your console, the result will be automatically copied.
 Paste it below.
 If not copied, run:
 {% highlight javascript %}
 {% raw %}
 copy(lists)